 A lot of job boards make it compulsory for candidates to apply through their own system.
 Candidates have to first register their details (often with a CV), before being able to see who the job advert has been placed by.
 In this ‘GDPR era,’ this is a real barrier for many job seekers and the point at which they leave the website.

 At the Cambridge Jobs Board, we have taken the approach to make this process as ‘hurdle-free’ as possible.
-Thus, employers can place adverts on the site that link directly to the company applicant management system, without the need for any restrictive registration process.
+Thus, employers can place adverts on the site that link directly to the company’s ATS, without the need for any restrictive registration process.

-In short: you cannot afford to list your jobs on incorrect job boards.
+In short: you cannot afford to list your jobs on the wrong job boards, or be limited in how many you use.
 They should be a well-understood part of your recruiting strategy.

 Attract the right job seekers

 Different generations have different expectations of what the perfect job will look like.
-For the older generation (the 2.4 children generation), stock options and substantial benefits to support families will be higher on the list of priorities.
-For millennials, it’s more likely to be a more fun and enjoyable work environment that is modern and tech-savvy.
+For some, stock options and substantial benefits to support families will be higher on the list of priorities.
+For others, it’s more likely to be a more fun and enjoyable work environment that is modern and tech-savvy.